 1. Introduction.
 Acceptance of federal awards requires compliance with allowability and allocability standards as established in the federal cost principles.
 Federal cost principles require consistency in costs applied to federal and nonfederal awards; therefore, this policy applies to all sponsored programs.

-A cost transfer is a journal entry that transfers an expense onto a federally-funded sponsored award that was previously recorded elsewhere on the University’s General Ledger (GL) and requires institutional approval (as defined below) before it can be posted.
+A cost transfer is a journal entry that transfers an expense onto a federally-funded sponsored award that was previously recorded elsewhere on the University’s General Ledger (GL) and requires institutional approval (as defined below) before it can be posted to the GL.

 Late Cost Transfer

-A cost transfer that is requested more than 90 days after the end of the month in which the cost was originally incurred is considered late.
+A cost transfer that is requested more than 90 days after the monthly accounting period of the original transaction posting date is considered late.
 For example, if an original cost posted on 6/15/XX, then the 90 days would begin on 7/1/XX and end on 9/28/XX.
 Therefore, any cost transfer made on or after 9/29/XX would be considered late.

 3. Policy.
 In accordance with the Office of Management and Budget, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (“Uniform Guidance”), it is necessary to explain and justify transfers of charges onto federally funded sponsored awards, when the original charge was previously recorded elsewhere on the University’s GL.
 Timeliness and completeness of the explanation of the transfer are important factors in supporting allowability and allocability in accordance with federal requirements.